-Below is a summary of the contents of Volumes XXI to XXIV of the Journal, which were those published from Autumn 2011 onwards.
+Below is a summary of the contents of Volumes XXI to Volume 29 of the Journal, which were those published from Autumn 2011 onwards.

 More detailed descriptions of all Journal articles from Vol. I, No. 1 to the present day can be downloaded in pdf format by clicking HERE.

 Additionally, the contents of Journals Vol. I, No. 1 to Vol. XXIV, No. 2 arranged by subject matter can be downloaded in the form of a ROUGH GUIDE compiled by former Society chairman Nick Lynch.

 Vol. XXI, No 1.
 Autumn 2011

 Vino Roy: Colonial and Post-Colonial Encounters: The Legacy of T. E. Lawrence and Sayyid Qutb

 In this paper, presented at the Society’s 2010 Symposium, the lives and writings of Lawrence and the Egyptian Islamic scholar Sayyid Qutb are examined and compared in light of the unrest and upheaval which the world has recently experienced, particularly as a result of the tensions created by terrorism and Islamic fundamentalism.

 Cecil Bloom: T. E. Lawrence and his Attitude towards Zionism

 This paper addresses an aspect of another source of continual tension in the Middle East, namely, the relationship between Israel and its Arab neighbours.
 The views of Lawrence towards Zionism and the establishment of a Jewish homeland are discussed.

 Andrew Williams: Humour in The Mint